Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 }
 ```

-The `id` is the message's id, the `time` is the time when the message will be displayed, the `duration` is the time it will be displayed, the `portrait` is the name of the character face (*none* if nothing to display) to display and the `message` is the text to display.
+The `id` is the message's id, the `time` is when the message will be displayed, the `duration` is how long it will be displayed, the `portrait` is the name of the character face (*none* if nothing to display), and the `message` is the text to display.

-Let's now create a file `Level0Messages.xml` in our main's project Content folder.
-The file will be like this:
+Let's now create a file `Level0Messages.xml` in our main project's Content folder.
+The file will look like this:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>